-Besides, we must highlight the very good upload speed in the country (except for J:COM), the bitrates symmetricity, and, in general, the very high standard of service offered by any provider.
-Japanese Internet users really do not have to worry about their connection quality.
+Besides, we must highlight the very good upload speed in the country, the bitrates symmetricity, and, in general, the very high standard of service offered by any provider.
+Japanese Internet users really do not have to worry about their Internet connection quality.

 The graph above illustrates the evolution of the monthly average scores throughout the period.
+Once again, the Japanese market offers very high and stable Internet performances for its subscribers.